zachmccabe/zachmccabe.github.io/about.md

 ---

-These days I'm working as a ranch hand in Texas, in the good company of ancient oak trees.
+These days I'm working as a ranch hand, in the good company of ancient oak trees.

 Previously, I worked as a photographer for NGO clients in East Asia.